phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2693750
-#Number of Trump Tweets: 878754
+#Number of Trump Tweets: 879446
-#Number of Cruz Tweets: 532930
+#Number of Cruz Tweets: 533557
-#Number of Clinton Tweets: 337351
+#Number of Clinton Tweets: 337392
-#Number of Rubio Tweets: 281956
+#Number of Rubio Tweets: 281980
 #Number of Jeb!
-Tweets: 250001
+Tweets: 250036
-#Number of Sanders Tweets: 196874
+#Number of Sanders Tweets: 196891
-#Number of Carson Tweets: 120253
+#Number of Carson Tweets: 120265
-#Number of Kasich Tweets: 94240
+#Number of Kasich Tweets: 94244
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---